minhlamvn/minhlamvn.github.io/index.md

 *VNG Corporation, Vietnam*
 May 2016 – Jun 2017

-- Developed iCa-Zingplay, a PvP fishing game with 10 million installs and top 10 ranking in Google Play Vietnam.
+- Worked on iCa-Zingplay, a top-10 free PvP fishing game with over 10 million installs on Google Play.
-- Responsible for implementing and debugging UI features and maintaining the Windows Phone version.
+- Implemented and debugged new UI features and maintained full responsibility for the Android and Windows Phone version.
-- Technologies: C/C++, C#, Cocos2dx API, Git.
+- Applied C/C++, C#, Cocos2d-x API, and Git in a collaborative 10-person development team.

 ---